whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

 *** sean meeting w/ ida ***
   - [] system update notification feed
   - [] computer needs to say how it gets better
   - [] moat of learning on the fringes
   - [] ac openings can be a thing / do a feral-file opening

 *** emacs fixes ***
-  - [] make ctrl+p open instantly
-  - [] Add gutter at 80 character width.
+  - [] Add code-folding (check out origami or vimdiff mode?)
-  - [-] Include "assets" directory in ctrl+p helm search.
-  - [] Save on leave buffer / clicking out of buffer.
+    - [] It should use `zc` and respect my #region marks.
   - [] JavaScript auto-indent needs to be 2 spaces wide
-  - [] Javascript auto-close braces / brackets not working.
+  - [] Make ctrl+p open instantly in a terminal mode.
+  - [-] Include "assets" directory in ctrl+p helm search?
-  - [] Add gpt mode for inline text replacement.
+  - [] Add some kind of gpt mode for inline source replacement.
-  - [] Add code-folding (check out origami or vimdiff mode?)
-  - [] Speed up docker?
+  + Done
+  - [x] Javascript auto-close braces / brackets not working.
+  - [x] Add gutter at 80 character width.
+  - [x] Save on leave buffer / clicking out of buffer.

 *** micro ***
   - [] Autogenerate local ssl certificates when first building / booting if they are not present